 What you can do:

-- Talk to your doctor if you experience impotence, especially after starting a new medication.
+- Talk to your doctor if you experience sexual health changes, especially after starting a new medication.

 - Reduce stress with relaxation, counseling or lifestyle changes.